samirillion/c9-surgical-import/README.md

 1. Clone this repository in your plugins folder.
 1. Run `npm install` and `composer install`
 1. To develop: run `npm run start`
-1. For production build, run `npm run build` and `composer install --save-dev`
+1. For production build, run `npm run build` and `composer install --save-dev`, then change the asset names in `includes/class-assets.php` from admin.js to admin.min.js, etc.